 In October 2017, European research ministers agreed that funding for research should increase.
 However, this agreement was not followed by a budget increase.
 During follow-up meetings, the EU Parliament reaffirmed its commitment to increasing research funding.
 Therefore, the announcement of ERC comes as quite a pleasant surprise to EU researchers.

 Fierce Competition for ERC Grant Funding

-The grants from ERC are part of a larger funding package of €30 billion from the Horizon 2020 program earmarked for 2018-2020.
+The grants from ERC are part of a larger funding package of €30 billion from the Horizon 2020 program earmarked for 2018–2020.
 Horizon 2020 aims to support research in critical areas such as climate change, migration, clean energy, and more.
 The program has already led to the discovery of exoplanets, the Higgs boson, and gravitational waves.
-The €653 million euro in advanced grants awarded for the first round, this year will benefit about 269 researchers across Europe.
-Competition was fierce, with just 12% of proposals accepted.
+The €653 million euro in advanced grants awarded for the first round this year will benefit about 269 researchers across Europe.
+Competition was fierce, with only 12% of proposals getting accepted.

 Recipients include nationals from European countries as well as researchers from Argentina, India, China, the US, Japan, and other countries.
 Advanced grant funding is available for future competition rounds to nationals of any country.

 The grants awarded this year will fund projects in the physical sciences and engineering, life sciences, social sciences, and humanities.
 The projects represent timely, cutting-edge research.
 Here are just a few examples that reflect how varied the topics that received the grants are.

 For the humanities section, Michael Bruter and a team at the London School of Economics and Political Science will receive a grant to research the phenomenon of electoral hostility.
 Salvatore Maria Aglioti at the Università degli Studi Di Roma La Sapienza has won a grant to examine why people are dishonest.
 His research aims to identify how to change unethical behavior.